edwardshturman/site/app/projects/dcraft.md

 <Spacer size={16} />

-We were ready.

 ## Launch

-The timing is rather poetic: we launched d.craft exactly a week before our school would close its doors due to the COVID-19 pandemic.
+The timing is almost poetic: we launched d.craft exactly a week before our school would close its doors due to the COVID-19 pandemic.

 We presented our announcement trailer at our weekly community meeting.
 I will never forget the sense of awe and pride from everyone in the room to be a d.tech student.
 I'm pretty sure I teared up after the standing ovation. :)